Odsal Stadium: West Stand

-The pitch
+Grass pitch

-The pitch at Odsal has a distinctive concave contour, with the corners behind the try-line noticeably sloping up towards the stands.
-This was due to the stadium being used to host speedway events when the corners of the pitch were removed to allow full use of the track.
-With the end of speedway at Odsal, the upturned corners are no longer as pronounced as they once were.
+The pitch at Odsal has a distinctive concave contour, with the corners behind the try-line noticeably sloping up towards the stands, due to the stadium hosting stock cars and previously speedway; the corners of the pitch can be removed to allow full use of the track.
+When stock cars and speedway departed Odsal, the corners became semi-permanent and were not as pronounced as they once were, however since the successful return of stock cars and banger racing in 2021 and the associated re-addition of a sloping shale track, significant removable sloping corner pieces have returned.
+The pitch has also been narrowed by several meters to accommodate the motorsports racing track.